 Changes to Classifications

-10.01 The Employer may alter classes, within the Classification Plan or establish new classes to the Plan and set salary scales related thereto during the term of this Agreement and shall notify the Union of any such changes.
+10.01 The Employer may alter classes, within the Classification Plan or establish new classes to the Plan and set salary scales related thereto during the term of this Agreement and shall notify the Union and Local Chair of any such changes.

-10.02 If the Union is not in agreement with the salary set in accordance with Clause 10.01 it may, within twenty-one (21) calendar days of receipt of such notification, submit the matter as a grievance commencing at the 1st step..
+10.02 If the Union is not in agreement with the salary set in accordance with Clause 10.01 it may, within fifteen (15) days of receipt of such notification, submit the matter as a grievance commencing at the 1st step..

 10.03 The Employer shall provide the Union and the Local with a Classification Manual.
 The Employer shall provide all new Employees with a copy of the classification specification and a copy of the Employee’s job description.

+XXXX If it is determined that the Employee’s position is to be reclassified to a higher classification, the assignment to the new classification shall be effective the date the application was submitted to Employee Services.

 10.04 An Employee or the Employee's Supervisor who does not feel the Employee is correctly classified may apply for reclassification to Employee Services.
 A classification decision will be given to the Employee in writing within eighty (80) working days from the date of receipt in Employee Services.